ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/example_data.md

 The example configuration files are:

+* The **`vr_run.toml`** configures the models to be used in the simulation and the order in which they are initialised and updated.

 ````{admonition} config/vr_run.toml
 :class: dropdown
 ```{literalinclude} ../../../virtual_rainforest/example_data/config/vr_run.toml
 ```
 ````

-This file configures the models to be used in the simulation and the order in which they are initialised and updated.
+* The **`data_config.toml`** file configures the initial variables to be loaded and sets the paths to the source files providing those variables.

 ````{admonition} config/data_config.toml
 :class: dropdown